 - A minimum cumulative high school average of 70 at time of Admissions application.
 Students with a cumulative high school average of 65-69.9 will be conditionally eligible providing they enroll in a specialized Foundations Seminar (CF 100) course during their first semester.
 This specialized section of CF 100 is designed specifically to promote academic success opportunity for Residence Hall students OR

 - GED minimum score of 2400 OR

-- Transfer student who attended a minimum 12 equivalent credit hours and earned a minimum 1.5 housing review GPA in their most recent semester.
+- Transfer student who attempted a minimum 12 equivalent credit hours and earned a minimum 1.5 housing review GPA in their most recent semester.

 Initial Eligibility – Current non-resident MVCC Student or past MVCC Student

 - The above requirements AND currently attempted a minimum of 12 equivalent credit hours and earn a minimum 1.5 housing review GPA at end of semester.

 Completed at least one full-time semester at MVCC